 How much would it cost to keep our current facilities functional - maintain & repair our current facilities?

-How many buildings does the district currently operate and when were they built?
+How many buildings does the district currently operate, when were they built, and how much land does the school district own?

 We currently operate eight school buildings: one preschool, five elementary schools, Welty Middle School and New Philadelphia High School.
 We also operate our Administrative Offices, Warehouse, Bus Garage, Quaker Stadium and the Quaker Dome.
 The Ohio Facilities Construction Commission and the GPD Group have both evaluated our current facilities and concluded that our current facilities are overcrowded, lack up-to-date security entrances, and have aging/failing infrastructure that cost more and more every year to maintain.